Hélio Oiticica: Fire

 On October 17, 2009, a fire destroyed an undetermined amount of the works by Oiticica.
 The collection was held at the residence of his brother César Oiticica in the neighborhood of Jardim Botânico, Rio de Janeiro.
 In addition to paintings and the famous Parangolés, the artist's archive of material included drawings, notes, documentaries and books, which were stored in the collection.
 The fire took three hours to bring under control.
 Key works such as Bólides and Parangolés, including some shown at the 2007 Tate retrospective, were damaged.
 The cause of the fire is unknown.
 The building was equipped with fire alarms and other safety systems.
 Jandira Feghali, Secretary of Culture in Rio de Janeiro, called for an investigation into the causes of the fire and whether any works can be recovered.
 The works were stored in César Oiticica's house following a dispute over money and the adequacy of storage facilities at the Centro Municipal de Arte Hélio Oiticica.
 The works were uninsured.
 A project of restoration is in development with the ministry of culture in Brazil.

 Personal life

-Oiticica died in 1980 of a stroke as a result of hypertension.
+Oiticica died on March 22, 1980 of a stroke as a result of hypertension.